 What direction do you see taking your work into?

 During the last two or three years, at Reactable, we have also been conducting extensive research in the field of “intelligent music instruments”, or instruments that “know” about music and what they are playing.

 This research has been especially carried out within the GiantSteps EC-founded project in which we have collaborated with other European research groups, such as the Music Technology Group from Barcelona, the Jonathan Kepler University in Linz, STEIM in Amsterdam, and other music tech companies such as Native Instruments.
 Although GiantSteps has just ended this October, we plan to start releasing “stylistic music agents” in different software forms.

 What keeps you up at night?

 I pick my notebook (white paper, always without stripes or squares… a must) and a pen (always black liquid ink… another must), and I keep noting, drafting, and formulating… for the whole night.
-New ideas, drafts, schemes, even cheap philosophy… I do often find it hard to follow them in the morning, but I guess that this represents for me the clearest incarnation of such abstract and hazy concepts as “creativity” or “inspiration” …
+New ideas, drafts, schemes, even cheap philosophy… I often find it hard to follow them in the morning, but I guess this represents for me the clearest incarnation of such abstract and hazy concepts as “creativity” or “inspiration” …

 You couldn’t live without…